Achyuth072/Vivaldi-CSS/README.md

 - Floating tabs.
 - Customizable widths for collapsed and expanded states; sort of.
 - Snappier transitions; too snappy at times.

-## Installation
-1. Open Vivaldi browser settings
-2. Navigate to Appearance > Custom UI Modifictions
-3. Select a folder as your CSS mod folder and create/move CollapsingVerticalTabs.css to that folder
-4. Restart Vivaldi

 ## Confuguration
 Customizable variables in the CSS: